SirCamyCamCam/COP4331-Project/artifacts/responsibilities_sprint5.md

  - Completely updated the trello to fit the format listed on the sample trello
  - Updated gitignore with various files to improve source control
  - Created backup branch in case of bad push/commits
- - Added "Audio Settings" button
+ - Added "Video Settings" button

  ## Amin Kavehzadeh